Splitting of the Breast: Cultural references and themes

 "Splitting of the Breast" mentions several fictional, science-like terms in Shinji's stream of consciousness.
 Among these are "genome theory" and "crystallized genes"; according to this theory, which the series writers invented, clay and crystal are the principles of primitive vital activities.
 The episode also mentions the real term "biohazard".
-The "crystallized genes" theory has been linked to the clay cristals hypothesis proposed by Graham Cairns-Smith about the origin of life, while the term "biohazard" to The Andromeda Strain by Michael Crichton and Blood Music by Greg Bear, whose plots involve scenarios of pathogen beings threatening the existence of the human race.
+The "crystallized genes" theory has been linked to the clay crystals hypothesis proposed by Graham Cairns-Smith about the origin of life, while the term "biohazard" to The Andromeda Strain by Michael Crichton and Blood Music by Greg Bear, whose plots involve scenarios of pathogen beings threatening the existence of the human race.

 The parallel dimension of imaginary numbers contained within Leliel, called the Dirac sea, is a reference to a concept physicist Paul Dirac formulated; according to Dirac, rather than being truly empty, the void is a sea of particles of negative energy.
 Dirac's research led to the formulation of the concept of antimatter, which is composed of particles with opposite charges to those of matter; the collision of particles and antiparticles leads to annihilation and theoretically the vacuum.
 Because Shinji is made up of matter and Leliel is made up of antimatter, their physical interaction creates a vacuum—an enormous, empty space made up of antimatter.
 The expression within the episode has a different meaning compared to the real-life Dirac sea, and is intended to be understood as a world of energy belonging to another dimension.

-Critics noted the Dirac sea and the concept of "imaginary numbers space" depicted in the anime may have been inspired by the novel Ten Billion Days and One Hundred Billion Nights (億の昼と千億の夜, Oku no hiru to sen oku no yoru) by Japanese writer Ryu Mitsuse rather than the real Dirac sea.
+Critics noted the Dirac sea and the concept of "imaginary numbers space" depicted in the anime may have been inspired by the novel Ten Billion Days and One Hundred Billion Nights (億の昼と千億の夜, Oku no hiru to sen oku no yoru) by Japanese writer Ryū Mitsuse rather than the real Dirac sea.
 The Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten linked the "imaginary number space" with Stephen Hawking's imaginary time.
 According to an official encyclopedia named Evangelion Chronicle, a space of imaginary numbers is where "protons and antiprotons appear, collide and disappear into the void".
 According to Ritsuko, the Dirac sea could be connected to another universe.
+For writer Álvaro Arbonés, Shinji is both alive and dead in this quantum vacuum, like Erwin Schrödinger's cat.
 One scene depicts a blackboard on which Ritsuko has written that there are strings inside Leliel; the writing is a reference to string theory, according to which spacetime is made up of ten dimensions.
-Ritsuko on the same board also mentions "redshift," a phenomenon in cosmology whereby due to the Doppler effect the light of galaxies shifts to the red due to the expansion of the universe.
+Ritsuko on the same board also mentions "redshift," a phenomenon in cosmology whereby the light of galaxies shifts to the red due to the expansion of the universe due to the Doppler effect.